 This muscle is the one primarily responsible for your ability to sit cross-legged.
 However, it also helps to bring your foot to your leg, as in Tree Pose, and across to the other thigh, like in a Figure 4 stretch.

 Injury to the sartorius normally occurs when incorrectly practicing cross-legged yoga poses like Lotus.
 If you’re trying to force yourself into a cross-legged position or if you’re spending too much time in a cross-legged position, you can end up with pain on the inside of the knee.
 It’s for this reason that many teachers exercise caution when teaching Lotus, and it’s a great reason for you to be especially mindful of your knees while you practice.

 If you believe you have a sartorius injury, please consult your physician.
 As with all muscles, the sartorius could tear, so it’s best to seek advice from a medical professional.

 However, maybe you simply notice that you have some dysfunction.
 Perhaps your knees are way up in the air when you sit cross-legged.
 In order to restore functionality to the sartorius, the best advice is to correctly practice a combination of exercises that both work and stretch it.

 For more information, I recommend “Sartorius Muscle” by David Keil.
 If you have not noticed, I frequently refer to David Keil’s website, www.yoganatomy.com, for information.
 He does a great job simplifying the sometimes complex activities of the body.

 I also consulted The Concise Book of Muscles by Chris Jarmey.
 Recently, the book was revised and is in its third edition.
-For some reason, the Amazon link wouldn’t pull up, but I did find the newest edition of the book on Amazon.
+I haven’t gotten to check out the whole book (I have the first edition), but the part that I looked through looks helpful.